 Half the population lives in Invercargill city, and Gore is the largest town.
-Other towns include Mataura, Bluff and Winton.
+Other towns include Mataura, Winton, Bluff, Riverton and Te Anau.

-Fiordland is New Zealand’s largest national park, with the highest annual rainfall (up to 7,500 millimetres).
+Fiordland is New Zealand’s largest national park and has the highest annual rainfall (up to 7,500 millimetres).
 Its glacial mountains, valleys and lakes are home to unique insects, such as giant weevils and snails, and colourful moths.
-Indenting the coastline are its many fiords, or sounds – steep-sided inlets of sea.
+Indenting the coastline are its many fiords, or sounds – steep-sided sea inlets.

 Few people live there, although thousands visit each year.
 Attractions include:

-- Milford Sound, which has clear, deep water where divers can see rare fish and corals
+- Milford Sound, which has clear, deep water in which divers can see rare fish and corals

-- Milford Track – each summer more than 13,000 trampers follow ‘The Finest Walk in the World’.
-It includes the Sutherland Falls – among the world’s highest, at 580 metres
+- Milford Track – each summer more than 13,000 hikers take on ‘The Finest Walk in the World’.
+It includes the Sutherland Falls – 580 metres high

 - Lake Te Anau, New Zealand’s second largest after Taupō, which has glow-worm caves on the west side.

 - fertile plains with sheep and dairy farms

 - fish, lobsters and the famous Bluff oysters

 Southlanders are known for their friendliness.
 Popular events are the Bluff regatta and April oyster festival, the Easter races at Riverton and Tūātapere sports day.
 They are proud of their rugby team, the Southland Stags, and the Southern Sting (now Steel) netball team.

 A strong Scottish and Presbyterian influence is the legacy of hard-working 19th-century immigrants.
 Southland is the only New Zealand region to have a distinct accent, with a softly rolled ‘r’.

 In 2013 there were 93,339 residents – 2% of the country’s population.